-CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c) Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through:
+CR-25 - Homeless and Other Special Needs 91.220(d, e); 91.320(d, e); 91.520(c)

-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs
+Evaluate the jurisdiction's progress in meeting its specific objectives for reducing and ending homelessness through: Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

 Social service agencies serving the homeless population in Salem work collaboratively, bringing together partners including the City of Salem (Office of the Mayor, DPCD, Health, School, Veterans and Police), Lifebridge, Lahey Behavioral Health, North Shore Community Health, NSCAP, Partners Health, Salvation Army, Salem Housing Authority and the North Shore Workforce Board.
-The Homeless Task Force (Collaborative for Hope) meets regularly to identify needs and share resources and strategies.
-The High Risk Homeless Task Force, meets monthly at the Salem Police Department, to provide case management and to pursue permanent housing, as well as medical, behavioral and substance abuse treatment for individuals living on the streets.
+The High Risk Homeless Task Force meets monthly at the Salem Police Department to provide case management and to pursue permanent housing, as well as medical, behavioral and substance abuse treatment for individuals living on the streets.

 CDBG provides funding via sub-grants to local and regional organizations that provide direct services and outreach, including Lifebridge, which addresses medical, supportive service and other needs.
-Lifebridge also provides case management services that directly connect clients who need access to mental health care and substance abuse treatment.
+The supportive services offered by Lifebridge include transitional housing, permanent housing, case management services that directly connect clients who need access to mental health care and substance abuse treatment, community meals program and various support groups and collaborations.
 CDBG funding provides for nursing services through Lifebridge, and staff actively conduct outreach on the streets to homeless persons, providing onsite and community based health assessments to the homeless population, including wound care, blood pressure monitoring, nutrition and general health education.
 The nurse also provides outreach services in order to help connect unsheltered homeless individuals with needed services and to liaise with local businesses.
 In 2019, Lifebridge opened a day center for at-risk homeless which provides a place to congregate and an opportunity to be connected to services, acting as a clearinghouse, referring people to other area service providers such as the North Shore Career Center, the Salvation Army, HAWC and North Shore Community Action Programs.
-The success of the program warranted expansion of the facility and, during FY21, assisted with CDBG-CV funds, the program expanded from 3 days with one staff member to 5 days with 2 staff members, in order to provide direct care and case management to homeless persons during the COVID-19 pandemic.
-They ended up operating 7 days a week and 24 hours a day several times through April.
-This was due to the number of people who had been couch surfing or living in their cars.
-Persons who had previously been staying with someone were no longer able to during the pandemic, so the day center was seeing 50-60 people per day and some days up to 75 people.
-They provided food, PPE, access to a warm location during inclement weather and access to virtual health appointments.
 The Salem Police Community Impact Unit works closely with Lifebridge in its outreach to homeless individuals, especially those on the street.